bphenriques-interview-challenges/employee-shift-api-challenge/README.md

 ---

 The application explores the [Hexagonal](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) architecture leveraging Spring-Boot's dependency injection.
-Moreover, the application is built around the Reactive principles using:
-- [Webflux](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html) as the HTTP interface.
-- [Spring Data R2DBC](https://spring.io/projects/spring-data-r2dbc) to interact with the databases.
-- [Flyway](https://flywaydb.org/) to automate migrations and because you likely won't have *direct* access to the DB in production.

-The project makes available a docker image that can be used to deploy on [Kubernetes](k8s/README.md) and it uses [docker-compose](https://docs.docker.com/compose/) to run tests within local containers in the CI/CD pipelines.
+The application makes available a docker image that can be used to deploy on, for example, [Kubernetes](k8s/README.md).

 You may find some notes on production readiness [here](docs/production-checklist.md).